Arpita-deb/Bellabeat-fitness-app/README.md

    2. Created two copies of the cleaned data.
 Used the copied data for analysis.

 4. **Document the cleaning process:**
-   All the data-processing and transforming steps been documented in this report as well as in the code as well.
+   All the data-processing and transforming steps been documented in this report as well as in the code.

 # Phase-4 ANALYSIS

 The following steps are taken to analyse the data-
 1. **Aggregate the data:**
-   Merged the two datasets into one final data set *daily_activity_sleep*.
+   Merged the two datasets into one final data set named *daily_activity_sleep*.

 2. **Organize and format the data:**
    Selected the only columns required for the analysis.

-3. Performed descriptive statistics on the numerical columns and visualized the results through histograms.
+3. Performed descriptive statistics on the numeric columns and visualized the results through histograms.

   ![Screenshot (534)](https://github.com/Arpita-deb/Bellabeat-fitness-app/assets/139372731/dd1c6e0e-3147-4ec5-8c3b-863d45253c4c)